web-stuff-98/go-social-media/README.md

 This is my Golang social media personal project.
 I made tests for the React components.

 This is also my 2nd Go project.
-There are race conditions which cause the server to crash after a while.
-I have finished all its features so now I'm trying to fix those race conditions.
+It has Mutex locks and uses channels so there are no race conditions.
+My other project was crap.

 ## Features
  - Private & group video chat